-At the end of years 2019 and 2018, the District's investment in capital assets amounted to \$109,685,267 and \$102,834,139, respectively, (net of accumulated depreciation).
-This investment in capital assets includes land, water distribution and treatment plant, dams and reservoirs, buildings and structures, equipment, vehicles, and construction-in-process.
+As of December 31, 2020 and 2019, the District's capital assets (net of accumulated depreciation) amounted to \$110,557,765 and \$109,685,267, respectively.
+Capital assets (net of accumulated depreciation) include land, water distribution and treatment plant, dams and reservoirs, buildings and structures, equipment, vehicles, and construction-in-process.
 See note 7 for further discussion.